-Of course, I cannot make a list of English drinks with only one type of tea.
+Of course, I cannot make a list of British drinks with only one type of tea.
 Earl Grey tea is another iconic tea made with black tea and bergamot oil as a flavoring.

 Bergamot-flavored teas have been around since 1824.
 However, the name “Earl Grey” was not mentioned in any article back in the day.
 Many people believe this tea got its name from Prime Minister Charles Grey, but this theory is still under debate.